Particular/docs.particular.net/nservicebus/gateway/sql/index.md

 snippet: CustomizeSchemaAndTableName

+> [!NOTE]
-NOTE: While it is possible to use the same GatewayDeduplication table for all endpoints within a single logical site, the gateway assumes that _different_ logical sites (which are generally physically separated as well) will use separate storage infrastructure.
+> While it is possible to use the same GatewayDeduplication table for all endpoints within a single logical site, the gateway assumes that _different_ logical sites (which are generally physically separated as well) will use separate storage infrastructure.
 Because sending a message to multiple sites will result in messages with the same message ID delivered to each site, if those sites share a single deduplication table, the deduplication will not work correctly.
 In that case, separate the storage by using different table names as shown above.

 ### Using the endpoint name